TMEIT/website/docs/howto-dev.md

 In order for Tilt to upload Docker images to the Kind Kubernetes (k8s) cluster, we use ctlptl to set up a local image registry on k8s.

 ### Installing
-1. Install Docker, Tilt, Kubectl, Kind, and ctlptl.
-(It's a lot of tools, but they all are quite small and they help us run everything in a very automated way)
+1. Install Docker, Tilt, Kubectl, and Kind.
    1. [Docker install instructions](https://www.docker.com/)
    2. [Tilt install instructions](https://docs.tilt.dev/)
    3. [Kubectl install instructions](https://kubernetes.io/docs/tasks/tools/)
    4. [Kind install instructions](https://kind.sigs.k8s.io/docs/user/quick-start)
-   5. [ctlptl install instructions](https://github.com/tilt-dev/ctlptl#how-do-i-install-it) On Linux, you need to install Go. (e.g. `sudo apt install go` or `sudo dnf install go`)
 2. Start your Kubernetes cluster
    1. Run `kind create-cluster --wait 5m` to create your Kubernetes cluster.
 It should take a minute or two to download everything and start the cluster.
    2. Verify that your cluster is working by running `kubectl version`.
 You can also run `kubectl get pods -A` to see all containers running in Kubernetes.
 (Note that all of Kubernetes and its running containers are all running in a Docker container named kindest/node)